Aodrulez/blueTag/README.md

 - Press any key in the terminal emulator program to start using blueTag
 - UI provides detailed guidance for all commands & hardware modes

-> **_Hardware boot modes:_** If you want blueTag to boot straight into a hardware mode, connect the relevant hardware boot mode selection GPIO to GND & reset or reconnect blueTag.
+> **_Hardware boot modes:_** If you want blueTag to boot straight into a hardware mode, connect the relevant hardware boot mode selection GPIO to GND & reset or reconnect blueTag to your computer.
 As long as the GPIO is connected to GND, blueTag will continue to boot into the selected hardware mode when reset or reconnected.
-Only one boot mode can be selected at a time.
+Only one boot mode can be active at a time.

 > **_NOTE 1:_** Most RP2040 microcontroller based development board's GPIO pins function at 3.3v.
 For connecting to devices running other voltage levels, use of external level shifter(s) will be required.